 UNHCR supports secondary and tertiary health care in life-saving and emergency situations only.
-75% of all emergency life-saving care and between 75% and 100% of cost of delivery are covered.
+75% of all emergency life-saving care and cost of delivery are covered.
 Moreover, UNHCR has established an exceptional care committee to review exceptional cases basing decisions on prognosis, treatment plan and cost criteria.